Introduction to Certificates

 -

-Validity Dates - The time period for which the certificate can be used.
+Validity Period - The dates from which and to which the certificate can be used.

 -